Iftequar7/infra/README.md

 AWS VPC Configuration

-This repository contains Terraform code for configuring an Amazon Web Services (AWS) Virtual Private Cloud (VPC), an Internet Gateway, and public and private subnets.
+This repository contains Terraform code for configuring an Amazon Web Services (AWS) Transit Gateway.

 Prerequisites

 Before you can use this Terraform code, you'll need the following: